HUS Program Faculty

 HUS Advisory Board

 The Human Services advisory board has been in existence since 1999.
 In recruiting for the board, members are recommended to the department chair by adjunct faculty members, directors of social service agencies and alumni who work in nearby agencies.
 The advisory board meets annually in the spring term.
 Advisory board members are active in the community and provide excellent support and feedback to the Human Services program.
 The advisory board invites current Human Services students to participate in board meetings to discuss their observations, concerns and recommendations.
 The advisory board plays a strong role as an advocate of the program and for its current future students as well as alumni.
-The board supports program growth and members have participated in events held on campus such as the 2010 Mid-Atlantic Consortium of Human Services Annual Conference.
+The board supports program growth and members have participated in events held on campus.

 There is administrative input and encouragement for program growth and assessment.
 In addition to four-year comprehensive program reviews, the department conducts yearly learning outcomes assessment projects.